puppetlabs/puppet-docs/source/hiera/2.0/command_line.markdown

 When used from Puppet, Hiera automatically receives all of the facts it needs.
 On the command line, you'll need to manually pass it those facts.

-You'll typically run the Hiera command line tool on your puppet master node, where it will expect the facts to be either:
+You'll typically run the Hiera command line tool on your Puppet master node, where it will expect the facts to be either:

-* Included on the command line as variables (e.g. `::operatingsystem=Debian`)
+* Included on the command line as variables (e.g., `::operatingsystem=Debian`)
 * Given as a [YAML or JSON scope file](#json-and-yaml-scopes)
 * Retrieved on the fly from [MCollective](#mcollective) data
 * Looked up from [Puppet's inventory service](#inventory-service)